remivisser/Java-StrFSeconds/README.md

 %l               | milliseconds (0.001 second)          | Example: 3000 for 3 seconds
 %f               | microseconds (0.000001 second)       | Example: 7000000 for 7 seconds
 %o               | the unchanged seconds value

+*Examples: (ndecimal set to 2)*
+%h:%m:%s displays 3601 seconds as 1:0:1.00
+%d displays 3601 seconds as 0.04

-#### Left padding format specifiers with zeroes
+### Left padding time units
-Format specifiers can be left padded with zeroes by adding an integer from 1 to 9 directly after the format specifier.
+Each time unit specified can be left padded with zeroes by adding an integer from 1 to 9 directly after the format specifier.
 The integer specifies the padding length.

+*Examples:*
-Example: %s**3** will show 12 seconds as 012
+%s3 will show 12 seconds as 012
-Example: %s**5** will show 123 seconds as 00123
+%m5:%s2 will show 62 seconds as 00001:02

 ## ndecimal | nDecimal
-The number of decimals applied to the smallest format specifier unit.
-Decimals are shown matching the size of nDecimal.
-Datatype is Integer.
+A positive integer containing the number of decimals applied to the smallest format specifier unit.
+Decimals are shown matching the size of **ndecimal**.
+If **ndecimal** is omitted it defaults to **3**.

+*Examples:*
-Example: ndecimal=3 will show 0.5 as 0.500
+ndecimal=3 will show 0.5 as 0.500
+ndecimal=2 will show 0.999 as 0.99
+ndecimal=0 will show 0.999 as 0 (see Rounding section)

 # Return Values
-Returns a String with all format specifiers replaced for the given seconds.
+Returns a string with all format specifiers replaced for the given seconds.

 # Errors
 - Throws an error when seconds is less than 0.
 - Throws an error when ndecimal is less than 0.

 # Examples